-Flood insurance: Your homeowner’s insurance policy will not cover losses from a flood.
-You must buy flood insurance separately.
+Flood insurance: Your homeowner's insurance policy will not cover losses from a flood.
+Flood insurance must be bought separately.
 A flood insurance policy is a special policy backed by the federal government that protects homeowners against losses from a flood.
 If a home is located in a flood plain, the lender will require flood insurance before approving a loan.

 Home warranty: An insurance policy that covers the mechanical breakdown of individual pieces of a home.
-Coverage extends over a specific time period and does not cover the home’s structure.
+Coverage extends over a specific time period and does not cover the home's structure.
 Typically, the warranty will cover the electrical and plumbing systems, the furnace and range, roof, and other items, for one year from the date of closing.
-Home warranties have exclusions and limitations that can greatly restrict the product’s usefulness.
+Home warranties have exclusions and limitations so it is important to read your policy carefully.

 Insurance: A contract to transfer risk from individuals to an insurance company.
 In exchange for a premium, the insurance company agrees to pay for losses covered under the terms of the policy.